ryansun96/RedditGCTopics/README.md

     - Rather than estimating a clustering using a traditional distance, LDA uses a function based on a statistical model of how text documents are generated.

 > ### Why still use LDA when we have tagged the posts?
 > We want to have our own understanding of the topics, not necessarilly limited to existing flairs.
-In addition, we find flairs not an **MECE** (Mutually Exclusive, Collectively Exhaustive) representative of topics.
+In addition, we find flairs not an **MECE** (Mutually Exclusive, Collectively Exhaustive) representative of topics, not to mention that not all subreddits support flairs.

 ## Technologies and reasons of choice